diamond-gold/DummyEnchantments/README.md

-> Enchantments added are not functional.
+> Enchantments added are not functional server-side, but may cause client-side behavior (depth strider, curse of binding etc.)
 >
-> Prevents enchantments on items being lost when loading from vanilla worlds.
+> Prevents unimplemented enchantments from being lost when loading from vanilla worlds.
 >
 > Adds enchanted books for these enchantments to the creative inventory.
 >